mattamx/mattamx/README.md

 My [portfolio](https://github.com/mattamx/TripleTen_projects/blob/73c9f7704c79851d562590657d8b3f237ad97121/README.md) includes various projects focused on solving real-world problems with data and statistical analyses as well as machine learning algorithms, requiring both in-depth knowledge of Python and the adaptability to finding solutions via new tools or documentation. </div>

-- 🔭 I’m currently working on revitalizing my resume, projects, LinkedIn and GitHub (*new profile photo coming soon*) as well as starting the process of acquiring certifications from [DataCamp](https://www.datacamp.com).
+- 🔭 I’m currently working on revitalizing my projects, LinkedIn and GitHub (*new profile photo coming soon*) as well as starting the process of acquiring certifications from [DataCamp](https://www.datacamp.com).

 - 🌱 Learning what it takes to be a data scientist after having tons of fun completing my TripleTen DS bootcamp.